datacommonsorg/data/scripts/oecd/regional_demography/README.md

 In each subdirectory, the cleaned CSVs are saved as `OECD_{subdirectory name}_cleaned.csv`, except population.

-To re-generate population cleaned CSV, copy its raw data to population directory, and run preprocess_csv.
+To re-generate population cleaned CSV, see Generating Artifacts section.

 ### StatisticalVariable MCF files